pfparsons/AdventOfCode/README.rst

-# Solutions for Advent of Code 2022
+# Solutions for Advent of Code Puzzles
-Patrick Parsons